Open-Air Museums of Les Baux de Provence in the Heart of the Alpilles

 The ancient village of Les Baux de Provence

-The village has plenty of cafes and gift shops.
-One of the reasons that France has frequently been my holiday place is the local food and products.
-While my husband and my son were trying their lens, I rambled on the local shops that sell treasures from Provence and the Mediterranean area, such as olive oils, truffles, balsamic vinegar, biscuits, salts, and pepper.
+Les Baux de Provence has plenty of charming cafes and gift shops, offering many local treasures.
+While my husband and son focused on capturing moments through their lenses, I wandered through the local shops that sell treasures from Provence and the Mediterranean area, such as olive oils, truffles, balsamic vinegar, biscuits, salts, and pepper.
 And I also found tapenades, which I bought on the other day in Aix-en-Provence.

 Facade decorations; Open-Air Museums in Les Baux de Provence